Integrated Leadership Operating System (ILOS)

 • ILOS Diagnostic.
 We begin by getting honest about how the organization is functioning.
 That includes interviews, observation, and a close look at how decisions get made, where work slows down, and where accountability gets fuzzy.
 The diagnostic helps us see what is hard to see from the inside and get clear on where change will matter most.

 • Executive Coaching.
 One-on-one coaching supports the founder, CEO, Executive Director, or senior leaders as the organization shifts.
-It provides space to think clearly, work through difficult decisions, and lead through growth without slipping back into well-worn habits.
+It’s a space to think clearly, work through difficult decisions, and lead through growth without slipping back into the habits that once made you effective and now keep too much depending on you.

 • Training & Facilitation.
 This includes leadership team sessions, offsites, and facilitated conversations.
 The focus is on practicing new ways of deciding, addressing tension directly, clarifying expectations, and building shared ownership.